IEAWindTask37/IEA-15-240-RWT/README.md

 Data in this repository includes:
 * Documentation, including tabular data used in the figures from the technical report
-* OpenFAST aeroelastic model inputs (compatable with OpenFAST-v2.3 available: https://github.com/OpenFAST/openfast.git)
+* OpenFAST aeroelastic model inputs (compatable with OpenFAST-v2.3+) available: )
 * HAWC2 aeroelastic model inputs
 * WISDEM optimization files
 * Wind turbine ontology .yaml files
 * CAD modeling of turbine in SolidWorks and an Ansys FEA model of the blades

-Note that the OpenFAST model uses the NREL's [Reference OpenSource Controller (ROSCO)](https://github.com/nrel/rosco).
-Users will need to compile the dynamic library following the ROSCO install instructions and need to provide relavent path to the dynamic library within ServoDyn.
-[Tools](https://github.com/NREL/ROSCO_toolbox) also exist for automatically retuning the controller, updating the "Cp_Ct_Cq.IEA15MW.txt" and "DISCON.IN" files that are inputs to ROSCO.
-The OpenFAST models are compatable with OpenFAST-v2.3.
+Requirements for using the OpenFAST model:
+* The OpenFAST input files are compatable with OpenFAST-v2.3+.
+This can be compiled [from source here](https://github.com/OpenFAST/openfast.git) or precompiled Windows binaries are [available for download](https://github.com/OpenFAST/openfast/releases/latest/download/windows_openfast_binaries.zip).
+More information on installing and running OpenFAST is available in [OpenFAST documention](https://openfast.readthedocs.io/en/master/).
+* NREL's Reference OpenSource Controller (ROSCO) is required.
+This can be compile [from source here](https://github.com/nrel/rosco) or precompiled Windows binaries are [available for download](https://github.com/NREL/ROSCO/releases/tag/latest).

 If you use this model in your research or publications, please cite as: